-How to Double Close and Become a TRUE Wholesaler
+How Double Closing Can Help You Become a TRUE Wholesaler

 All Wholesalers Are NOT The Same

-How does Sean differentiate himself?
-Rather than assigning contracts, he follows the double close wholesaling strategy, which is also referred to as the simultaneous close.
+Rather than assigning contracts, Sean follows the double close wholesaling strategy, which is also referred to as the simultaneous close.

 Sean outlined the double close process in five steps: